 AT&T has taken the necessary steps to determine the extent to which we may have reporting obligations under the SEC Conflict Minerals Rules.
-The Executive Vice President – Global Connections and Supply Chain of AT&T Communications has ultimate managerial responsibility for conflict minerals.
-To date, AT&T has not had a reporting obligation pursuant to the SEC Conflict Minerals Rules.
-AT&T will continue to execute the CM Program annually to identify any potential changes to our filing status.
+The Executive Vice President of Global Connections and Supply Chain of AT&T Communications has ultimate managerial responsibility for conflict minerals.
+The GCSC team ensures applicable contracts reference our Supplier Principles and our expectation that suppliers do not use conflict minerals in the products they provide AT&T.

 We also support industry efforts to address conflict minerals.
-AT&T has engaged in hearings with the SEC on this topic.
-We remain involved in this issue through our membership in the Global e-Sustainability Initiative (GeSI) and our participation in the JAC program.
+We remain involved in this issue through our membership in the Global Enabling Sustainability Initiative (GeSI) and our participation in the JAC program.
 Through continued collaboration with suppliers, we are committed to the responsible sourcing and use of these minerals.

-Our supplier diversity program managers are dedicated to working with our sourcing teams and business units to identify specific areas of opportunity and include diverse businesses in competitive bids.
-In addition to identifying, considering and mentoring diverse suppliers throughout the sourcing process, we are committed to creating business education opportunities and other business development initiatives.
+Our supplier diversity program managers are dedicated to working with our sourcing teams and departments to identify specific areas of opportunity and include diverse businesses in competitive bids.
+In addition to identifying, considering and mentoring diverse suppliers throughout the sourcing process, we are committed to creating business development initiatives, including business education opportunities.
 Our program is structured around internal and external initiatives and is guided by 4 areas of focus:

-- Strategic Supplier Outreach: Our strategic outreach involves interviewing prospective suppliers at regional and national supplier diversity events and sharing important information and criteria about doing business with AT&T. We work with several diversity business organizations for targeted supplier identification.
-In 2019, AT&T Communications sponsored and/or participated in roughly 100 supplier diversity outreach events and meetings in 16 states and the District of Columbia.
+- Strategic Supplier Outreach: We interview prospective suppliers at regional and national supplier diversity events and share important information and criteria about doing business with AT&T. We work with several diversity business organizations for targeted supplier identification.
+In 2020, AT&T Communications sponsored and/or participated in roughly 75 virtual supplier diversity outreach events and meetings.

-- Diverse Supplier Advocacy: We advocate for current and prospective diverse suppliers in their quest to provide products and services to AT&T. In our advocacy, we work closely with our sourcing organization, business unit partners and prime suppliers to identify and influence opportunities for consideration and inclusion of diverse suppliers.
+- Diverse Supplier Advocacy: We work closely with our sourcing organization, department partners and prime suppliers to identify and influence opportunities for consideration and inclusion of diverse suppliers.